pnlbwh/structuralQC/README.md

 to point to the correct location of fixed image, training masks, and histograms.

 > unzip structuralQC.zip .

-> tax -xzvf training_data.tar.gz .
+> tar -xzvf training_data.tar.gz .

 *Note: There is seperate training data for the `T1` and `T2` images.
 So, be sure to point to the proper location.